bandframework/bandframework/README.md

 The Bayesian Analysis for Nuclear Dynamics (BAND) software Framework provides tools and examples that facilitate principled Uncertainty Quantification in Nuclear Physics.

-This framework is funded by the NSF Office of Advanced Cyberinfrastructure, Cyberinfrastructure for Sustained Scientific Innovation program,  under grant OAC-2004601
+This framework is funded by the NSF Office of Advanced Cyberinfrastructure, Cyberinfrastructure for Sustained Scientific Innovation program, under grant OAC-2004601.

-We provide tools and examples that show how
+We provide tools and examples that demonstrate how
-- emulation of computationally expensive models
+- emulation of computationally expensive models,
-- model calibration
+- model calibration, and
-- Bayesian Model Mixing
+- Bayesian model mixing

-can be combined in order to provide a full accounting of the uncertainties in Nuclear Physics models–including model uncertainty.
+can be combined in order to provide a full accounting of the uncertainties in Nuclear Physics models–-including model uncertainty.

 These tools are designed to: